 With its 5,199 meters, the Mount Kenya is the second highest mountain in Africa.
-A real gem and must do for the active hiker and professional climber.
+Climbing Mount Kenya is a real gem and must do for the active hiker and professional climber.

 The Mount Kenya exists out of 3 peaks, the Batian, the Nelion and Point Lenana.

 The Batian peak is the highest (5,199 meters) and is the most challenging climb with many technical points en-route.
 To climb this peak, experience and technical climbing knowledge is a must.

 The slightly lower Nelion peak (5,188 meters) is also a challenging climb and you must also be an experience climber with technical knowledge.

 Lenana Point (4,985 meters) is the most popular mountain peak and suitable for the experienced hiker.
 It is certainly a challenge to climb up to this point but no technical experience is required for this climb, though a good condition is definitely an advantage.

 If you choose the Batian or the slightly lower Nelion, it is important to have good climbing materials and be well prepared.
 You will undertake this climb with an experienced guide who will make sure you choose the right route and make sure you are safe.